AndyStan112/iotca/README.md

 - The exporter polls the Pi mini-server locally, then posts telemetry to the cloud server.
 - The cloud server stores telemetry in `measurements` and command history in `commands`.
 - When you log in to the cloud UI, the backend forwards commands to the Pi with `PI_TOKEN`.

+## Why both Pi processes exist

+Keeping hardware control and data export separate makes the Pi side easier to restart and debug.
+If telemetry export breaks, the actuators and camera still work.
+If the mini-server restarts, the exporter just retries on the next interval.

 ## Environment